muelitas/keywordRec/README.md

 # End-to-end Speech Recognition of Spanish and English in Collaborative Learning Environments
-Originally, this project was based on keyword recognition (keyword spotting), but it switched to end-to-end speech recognition.
-The folder src contains the procedures and model used to train a CNN-RNN network on Spanish and English (separately or jointly).
-This work goes hand in hand with "Spanish and English Phoneme Recognition by Training on Simulated Classroom Audio Recordings of Collaborative Learning Environments" by Mario J. Esparza.
-After downloading and properly configuring, experiments can be run in LibriSpeech, TIMIT, CSS10 and Speech Commands.
-The labels of the network are based on phonemes.
-We use the module Phonemizer by bootphon to "phonemize" text transcripts.
+This work goes hand in hand with "Spanish and English Phoneme Recognition by Training on Simulated Classroom Audio Recordings of Collaborative Learning Environments" by Mario J. Esparza \([arxiv.org/abs/2202.10536]\)(https://arxiv.org/abs/2202.10536).
+A model based on CNN-RNN networks capable of recognizing Spanish and English phonemes.
+After downloading and properly configuring this project, experiments can be run on Speech Commands.
+Work is currently being done so it can be used with LibriSpeech, TIMIT, CSS10 and Commonvoice.

-TODO: Add Thesis to Arxiv and place link here.
+##Prerequisites
+TODO

+##Steps
+###Step 1: Get Things Ready

+###Step 2: Phonemizing Dataset's Transcripts
+This project uses bootphon's [Phonemizer](https://github.com/bootphon/phonemizer) module to translate text transcripts into IPA phonemes.
+To do so, use the `preprocess` command; which must follow these guidelines:

 All values in hyperparameters.json should be lists. "int" and "float" determine which datatype to set those values to.